 The portal must be based on distributed database systems that support extensive data integration and access, and all data must be processed according to clearly specified and broadly applied data management procedures.
 National and/or statewide data formatting standards should take clear precedence over new/developing, regional or local standards.
-Coordination with water supply and use information, as envisioned in the Water Data Institute, should occur as practical.

-Consistency of assessment endpoints
+• Consistency of assessment endpoints